dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 # Install From Source Guide

 ## Supported platforms
-Butterflow has been successfully built and tested on several platforms including OS X 10.11 (El Capitan), Windows 10, Ubuntu 15.04 (Vivid Vervet), Debian 8.2 (Jessie), and Arch Linux.
-Getting Butterflow to work on other Linux distributions may be possible but expect support to be limited.
+Butterflow has been successfully built and tested on several platforms, including OS X 10.11 (El Capitan), Windows 10, Ubuntu 15.04 (Vivid Vervet), Debian 8.2 (Jessie), and Arch Linux.

+Getting Butterflow to work on other Linux distributions may be possible, but expect support to be limited.

 ## Instructions
 ### OS X (El Capitan)